Therapeutic Riding Lessons

-Muscle tone, balance, coordination, muscle strength, flexibility, fitness, posture, gait (ability to walk), respiration, circulation, metabolism, sensory perception and integration, independence: self-care and mobility.
+Muscle tone, balance, coordination, core strength, flexibility, fitness, posture, gait (ability to walk), respiration, circulation, sensory regulation and integration, mobility.

 Concentration, problem solving and decision making, insight, motivation, self-esteem, confidence, learning/practising concepts e.g. letters, numbers, colours, distances, shapes etc.

-Communication and social skills, learning appropriate behaviour and manners, interaction with peers: individuals and groups, human/animal contact and bonding, building relationships, consideration for others and taking on responsibility.
+Communication and social skills, learning appropriate behaviour and manners, interaction, human/animal contact and bonding, building relationships, consideration for others and taking on responsibility.

 What is involved in each session?

-In addition, the Therapeutic Riding Sessions can include our purpose built Sensory Trail which has been specifically designed to provide both sensory stimulation and sensory integration.
-This also includes a water feature, woodland area, purposefully created mounds, sounds with different surfaces and a variety of therapeutic games.
+- In addition, the Therapeutic Riding Sessions can include our purpose built Sensory Trail which has been specifically designed to provide both sensory stimulation and sensory integration.
+This also includes a water feature, woodland area, purposefully created mounds, sounds from different surfaces and a variety of therapeutic games.